seanpue/graphtransliterator/README.rst

   to find the most specific transliteration rule in a given context
 * Includes **bundled transliterators** that can be added to and that check for full test coverage of the nodes and edges of the internal graph and any "on match" rules
+* Includes a command-line interface to perform transliteration and other tasks

 Sample Code and Graph
 ---------------------